Br3nda/BroadcastLogsOpener/README.md

 Each file read has a "PID".
 There is a spreadsheet that maps the filename to the PID.
 A URL for each file can be calculated from the PID.

+A standalone search app (bottle???) might be next.